codelittinc/node-base-project/README.md

 #### Setting up a Azure PostgreSQL Database

-First create the Azure Postgre database service thats provided by microsoft.
+First create the Azure PostgreSQL database service that is provided by microsoft.
 For now we have setted up a basic database with 2 GB for this starter.

 _Other configurations_